 3. Make your traveling more enjoyable

-Fish-shaped Romania is a stunning country with a wide variety of lively cities like Bucharest, Cluj-Napoca, Constanța, Craiova, Galați, Iași, Timișoara, medieval castles, calm countryside, majestic hills, lush forests, and natural landscapes.
+Romania, a fish-shaped country, is a stunning country with a wide variety of lively cities, such as Bucharest, Cluj-Napoca, Constanța, Craiova, Galați, Iași, Timișoara, medieval castles, calm countryside, majestic hills, lush forests, and natural landscapes.

-Romanian society is a blend of new and old culture and innovations.
-People from different Turkish, Slavic, and French traits make a beautiful blend of vibrant life out there.
+Romanian society is a blend of new and old cultures and innovations.
+People with different Turkish, Slavic, and French traits create a beautiful, vibrant life.

 No surprise, the people of Romania are fun-loving and are of an open heart.